-(25) Concerning this, I shall write here very clearly how Manjushri generated bodhichitta in previous times when he was King Ambaraja, just as is explained in The Sutra of An Adornment for Manjushri’s Buddha-Field.
+(25) Concerning this, I shall write here very clearly how Manjushri generated bodhichitta in previous times when he was King Ambaraja, just as is explained in The Sutra of an Adornment for Manjushri’s Buddha-Field.

 (26) “Before the eyes of my Guardians, I generate bodhichitta and, inviting all wandering beings as my guests, I shall liberate them from uncontrollable rebirth.

-By “Guardians,” this is referring to the Buddhas, that they are guardians for us.
+By “Guardians,” this is referring to the Buddhas, that they are guardians of us.
 They help us along the path and protect us from wandering astray.
 “With them as my witness, I regenerate this bodhichitta resolve,” reaffirm it, “and I invite all wandering beings as my guests.”
-In other words, “I’m focused on everybody that’s wandering through uncontrollable rebirth and they’re my guests, I invite them,” that means that we’re not going to let them down.
+In other words, “I’m focused on everybody that’s wandering through uncontrollable rebirth, and they’re my guests, I invite them,” that means that we’re not going to let them down.

-And what am I going to do for them?
-I’m going to try to liberate them from uncontrollable rebirth.
-That means that I’m going to work to help them as much as I can now and try to achieve enlightenment so that I can help them as best as possible, although obviously it’s impossible for anybody with just a snap of the fingers to liberate everyone.
+What am I going to do for them?
+“I’m going to try to liberate them from uncontrollable rebirth.”
+That means that I’m going to work to help them as much as I can now and try to achieve enlightenment so that I can help them as best as possible, although obviously, it’s impossible for anybody with just a snap of the fingers to liberate everyone.

 (27) From now until my attainment of a supreme purified state, I shall never act with harmful intentions, an angered mind, miserliness, or jealousy.

-(28) I shall live according to abstinent behavior; I shall rid myself of negativities and attachment/greed.
+(28) I shall live according to celibate behavior; I shall rid myself of negativities and attachment/greed.
 Taking joy in the vows of ethical discipline, I shall continually train myself as the Buddhas have done.